Type

-This project aims to develop a product that makes food disposal more approachable and accessible in RISD cafeteria (The MET); moreover, school cafeterias for younger students.
+A project aiming to develop a product that makes food disposal more approachable and accessible in RISD cafeteria (The MET); moreover, school cafeterias for younger students.

 Why food waste disposal?